spin-vt/bdk/README.md

 # Where to begin?
 We offer multiple ways to utilize BDK:

-* `Web Service`: If you're primarily interested in the service, visit BDK Web Portal.
+* `Web Service`: If you're primarily interested in the service, visit BDK Web Portal at "bdk.cs.vt.edu".

-* `Local Deployment`: For those who prefer a local setup, there are two options:

-   1) Docker: Run the docker container using the docker4main branch.
+* `Local Deployment`: For those who prefer a local setup, you should clone this repository.
+Then create a .env file with all your information and run the main branch.
+If interested in development, consider using the READ-ME approach in the develop branch.
-   2) Manual Setup: If you want more granular control, follow the setup instructions on the dev branch.
-This approach gives you control over the Flask server, Next.js front-end, and Celery/Redis asynchronous workers.

-Installation instructions are located on the associated branches.

 # How does it work?